Unique Things To Do In Anchorage, Alaska – Indoor, And Outdoor

 More incredible and unique things to do outside of Anchorage and right for, at least, a day trip are driving the scenic Seward Highway halfway or until you arrive in Seward, where you can explore the city or do a Kenai Fjords and Glacier Tour*.

 Hike the Matanuska Glacier* or kayaking the Matanuska River is also a popular daytrip from Anchorage.
 I stopped there and went the 20-minutes self-guided trail on my way back to Anchorage at the end of my road trip.
-Closer look-ups, hiking the glacier itself, is only available with a tour guide.
+Closer look-ups, hiking the glacier itself, are only available with a tour guide.

-Drive North to Talkeetna and spend a day in this lovely town, which was one of my favorites of the places I visited in Alaska.
+Drive north to Talkeetna and spend a day in this lovely town, which was one of my favorites of the places I visited in Alaska.
 From here, you can already see it; Mount Denali.
 Or, if you´d like to extend your stay and want to have a spectacular experience with Denali, you can book a seat on a plane and do a little flightseeing trip to the Denali National Park*; maybe with a glacier landing?
 What do you think?

-Well, that´s a bunch of things you can do in Anchorage but there a plenty other possibilities.
+Well, that´s a bunch of things you can do in Anchorage but there a plenty of other possibilities.
 I spent three days in this city and haven´t done half of it.
 What about you?
 Have you been to Anchorage or Alaska at all?
 What are your recommendations?
 Leave me a comment with your ideas, thoughts, or suggestions!

 P.S.
-Also a must read is my article about the Chena River Walk In Fairbanks!
+Also, a must-read is my article about the Chena River Walk In Fairbanks!